 What tools do they supply because you or someone you hire (either now or in the future) may need access other tools in the future.
 A website hosting shouldn’t ask you to pay extra for these tools.

 What company is the website host owned by, especially make sure to stay away from any companies that are owned by EIG (Endurance International Group) as they provide horrible support and 99% of people have a bad experience with them.
-To see if your website host is owned by EIG see Wikipedia.
+To see if your website host is owned by EIG see Research As A Hobby.